hzeller/rpi-rgb-led-matrix/README.md

 contention?).
 Anyway, if you have a realtime kernel configuration that you have optimized for this application, let me know.

+To address the brightness fluctuations, you might experiment with the `FIXED_FRAME_MICROSECONDS` compile time option in [lib/Makefile](lib/Makefile) that has instructions how to set it up.

 Fun
 ---
 I am always happy to see users successfully using the software for wonderful